silverfin/silverfin-vscode/README.md

 | usr-indent-               | Add usr-indent class with list of possible values                                      |
 | usr-repeated-header       | Add usr-repeated-header class                                                          |
 | usr-no-left-padding       | Add usr-no-left-padding class                                                          |

+## Third party extensions

+- YAML extension: To apply our Schema to YAML files, we need to have [Red Hat's YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) activated (this extension should be added automatically since it is set as a dependency).
+- Auto Close Tag: To enable VS Code to automatically close HTML tags in Liquid files, we need to have [Jun Han's Auto Close Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag) activated (this extension should be added automatically since it is set as a dependency).